Chart Color Schemes

 Annerley features high concentrations of group households and lone person households, with a lower-than-average median household size

 Family households constitute 54.4% of all households, including 19.8% couples with children, 25.2% couples without children, and 7.5% single parent families.
 Non-family households account for the remaining 45.6%, with lone person households at 32.7% and group households comprising 12.8%.
-The median household size is 2.2 people, smaller than the Greater Brisbane average of 2.3.
+The median household size is 2.2 people, which is smaller than the Greater Brisbane average of 2.3.

 Frequently Asked Questions - Households